Publish your first campaign

-In the Optimise for Web step you can set up all the collateral information about your campaign.
+In the Settings step you can set up all the collateral information about your campaign.
 The Title, Summary and Featured Image will appear in your newsroom.

-Next, pay attention to the Publish date: if you choose to launch it On a specific date, pr.co will automatically publish your message on the chosen time.
+Next, pay attention to the Publish date: if you choose to Schedule a time for it to be published, pr.co will automatically publish your message on the chosen time.
 Before it's published, your message will be under embargo, meaning people can only have access if you share a private link with them.

-If you select When I launch my campaign, the content will be published once you launch your campaign.
+If you select Immediately, the content will be published once you confirm your campaign.